vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 you can’t just put it on the shelf. <br>
 That self is slain and is no more."

+[...]

+"Of course it was such a hard chore, <br>
+and all folks know that, man, no doubt. <br>
+But now you've got to chill out, <br>
+you can't still be such a huge bore."

+[...]

 <img src="svg/book3-part1.svg" width="500" />

+_"You can't still be such a huge bore."_